 California child labor laws restrict the types of jobs minors can have.

 California labor laws for minors forbid individuals under 16 from working hazardous jobs and positions involving machines, scaffolding, tobacco, railroads, and acids.

 California also restricts the times that minors can work.
 These times can affect the work times for 12-17 year-olds.

 When school is not in session (e.g., holidays or summer vacation), 12 or 13-year-olds may work eight hours per day, but no more than 40 per week.
 And, they can only work between the hours of 7:00 a.m. to 7:00 p.m.
 From June 1 through Labor Day, they can work until 9 p.m.
 You cannot employ 12 or 13-year-olds while school is in session.

-An individual who is 14 or 15 years old can only work a maximum of three hours on a school day.
+An individual 14 or 15 years old can only work a maximum of three hours on a school day outside of school hours.
 And, these minors can only work a maximum of 18 hours per school week.
-They can work up to eight hours on non-school days (e.g., weekends, holidays, and vacation).
+They can work up to eight hours on non-school days (e.g., weekends, holidays, and vacations).
 Minors ages 14-15 can work between 7:00 a.m. to 7:00 p.m. during the school year.
 From June 1 through Labor Day, they can work until 9 p.m.